ymilky/franzy/doc/best_practices.md

 * Do not subscribe and attempt to manually assign offsets at the same time.
 They are mutually exclusive.
 You have been warned, again.
 * Do not assume offset 0 is the beginning of a topic.
 As the log grows, messages may be removed over time.
 * If manually managing offsets, ensure you use a high-performance, fault-tolerant, fast data store.
 Fault-tolerance should be stressed in this situation as losing an offset could cause data loss.
+* Ensure you commit offsets in the same thread you are polling.
+* It is often a more workable solution for those manually comitting offsets to use batching.
+Take a few items from your poll in a batch, process them, and commit when you know your batch has ack'd sucessfully in your application code.
+A consumer poll can return thousands of records and assuming autocommit will always work if you cannot miss data requires that you have great confidence in what is processing your batch.
+* One way to get a bit more robust capabilities when doing manual offset committing is to pass batches to a stream processor such as Onyx that can ack when it succeeds.
+When the job succeeds, you can then commit your offsets to Kafka safely.
+Some advantages are many stream processors have at-least-once or at-most-once semantics, retries, job durability, job state management, and more to make your life easier.
+If storing your offsets externally or in a separate process from the consumer, you can consider using the job itself to committ offsets as the last step/complete step.